-One of the original gluten-free restaurants in Paris is Noglu (16 Passage des Panoramas), which is owned by a chef who has gluten intolerance.
-Located down one of the beautiful Parisian covered passageways, Noglu delights the celiac traveler with pastries, breads, baguettes, scones, take-away Croque Madame sandwiches and much more.
-Don’t miss the “p√¢tisserie” (bakery) directly across the way.
-Noglu has opened a second Paris restaurant location (69, rue de Grenelle), another bakery location (15 rue Basfroi), and even opened an outpost in New York City.
+One of the original gluten-free restaurants in Paris is Noglu, which is owned by a chef who has gluten intolerance.
+At its two left bank locations, Noglu delights the celiac traveler with pastries, breads, baguettes, scones, quiches, take-away Croque Madame sandwiches and much more.
+Noglu (69 rue de Grenelle and 62 rue de Vaugirard), has even opened an outpost in New York City.

 Another wonderful way to enjoy Paris is to take a gluten-free food tour.
 Gluten-free baker Lisa Rumsey, of the website Bien Cuit Gluten Free, offers both walking tours and baking classes on a regular basis.
 Chiara Russo, founder of the website Baci di Dama, also organizes gluten-free travel tours around the city.
 Each can be customized to your dietary needs and preferences.

 It is often presumed that Italy, a country that thrives on pasta and bread, would be off-limits to someone with celiac disease.
 That could not be farther from the truth.
 Italy has a high rate of celiac disease, and the populace is highly celiac aware, making gluten-free travel there easier than expected.